efechq/strapi-plugin-content-export-import/README.md

 - Support JSON export & import
 - Delete all content of a type

+## How to test

+Create a single and collection type with:
+- text
+- number
+- checkbox
+- richtext

 **Not supported**

 - Media fields, e.g. image, video, etc.